 CAFES & RESTAURANTS

-There are a lot of things I love about Bali, and one of those things that fills my heart with joy is walking into a place where there are no windows and no doors.
+There are a lot of things I love about Bali, and one of those things that fill my heart with joy is walking into a place where there are no windows and no doors.

 La Baracca is a totally open restaurant, and that’s just one of the reasons we love this place.

 La Baracca is an Italian restaurant with two locations, one in Seminyak and one in Canggu.
-Owned and managed by Italians, the pizza is authentic as it comes and the tiramisu is my favourite in Bali!
+Owned and managed by Italians, the pizza is authentic as it comes and the tiramisu is my favorite in Bali!